harshabakku/rainbow-bridge-ETH-XTZ/README.md

 ## Currently we have the following docker options:

-1. Rainbow Docker image containing rainbow ready for running
+1. Rainbow Docker image containing tezbridge ready for running
-   - run the rainbow docker image with a custom command
+   - run the tezbridge docker image with a custom command
 2. A development docker compose setup (docker-compose-dev.yml)
    - ganache
    - local tezos node